letlambdafree/radio/README.md

 Usage: radio [option] or radio [url]

-       radio      --> random a radio and press 'q' next random radio.
+       radio      --> random a radio and press 'q' next a random radio.

        radio ,    --> rotate a radio in a specific time.